Welcome to Puli, gateway to Taiwan’s Central Mountain Range & home to one of the world’s most remarkable Zen temples!

 If you do end up in the city and you’re looking for things to do or places to go, you might want to consider visiting the attractions I present on this page.

 No, it’s not a rocket!

-But it looks like one!
+But it looks like one.
 Especially at night, when dozens of powerful light beams illuminate the sky over this 43-storey structure.
-Reminds me of the laser show over Hong Kong a bit.
+Reminds me of the laser show over Hong Kong harbor a bit.

 Chung Tai Chan Monastery is the most unusual religious monument I’ve ever seen.
 It fuses modern materials and technology with ancient Zen Buddhist traditions and iconography.
 Inside, you can survey expansive halls and pavilions that contain art work, sacred texts, carvings and some pretty impressive statues.
 It’s a really cool place where you could easily spend 2-3 hours walking around snapping pictures and chatting with the staff / nuns.

 The monastery was designed by C.Y.
 Lee, the architect of Taipei 101 and the entire project cost US$ 110 million.
 It’s actually 6km outside the city.
 If you come here by taxi, it’ll cost you around NT$250 from downtown.

 Nothing too exciting here… Don’t expect anything like Sun Moon Lake.
 It’s rarely crowded and that’s why I recommend it.
 The highlight is a pathway that circles the lake.
 Takes about 30 minutes to walk the loop.

 From here, you can hike all the way to Taiwan’s geographical center on Mt.
 Hutou.
 Allow 2 hours for this round-trip.
 There’s a handful of restaurants, cafes, and guesthouses around the lake.